paulw4ke/blog/README.md

 Set the view up in this format to make use of ejs templating.

 <% include partials/header %>
-  /*Add your html page content here*/
+  //Add your html page content here
 <% include partials/footer %>